List of content you will read in this article:

-The SFTP, or the SSH File Transfer Protocol, is a file transfer protocol that is activated by default after installing Secure Shell on the Linux operating system.
+The SFTP, or the Secure File Transfer Protocol, is a file transfer protocol that is activated by default after installing Secure Shell on the Linux operating system.
 Using SFTP, you will be able to transfer or receive your files through a secure Linux tunnel.

-This protocol is often confused with the FTP protocol or its unsecured form, but it should be noted that this protocol generally has all of its rules and conditions, and has nothing similar to the rules with FTP.
+This protocol is often confused with the FTP protocol or its unsecured form, but it should be noted that this protocol generally has all of its own rules and conditions, and has nothing similar to the rules with FTP.
 Default access is provided to SFTP when the user has access to the shell, the SSH console, and the Linux Command Line Console.

-Now, in this tutorial, we're going to teach Sneaker SFTP access without the need for Shell in CentOS, with the setup that runs on the Linux VPS server so you can easily give users access to the file transfer without being able to connect to Shell.
+Now, in this tutorial, we're going to teach SFTP access without the need for Shell in CentOS, with the setup that runs on the Linux VPS server so you can easily give users access to the file transfer without being able to connect to Shell.

 SFTP Access without Shell in CentOS